OlgierdL/iinf/README.md

 ## Features:

-The IINF tool is designed to evaluate *in silico* predictions of RNA-protein 3D structures by quantifying hydrogen bonds at RNA-protein binding sites.
+The I-INF tool is designed to evaluate *in silico* predictions of RNA-protein 3D structures by quantifying hydrogen bonds at RNA-protein binding sites.
 It compares the predicted model of the RNA-protein assembly with a reference structure and computes the Intermolecular Interaction Network Fidelity (I-INF), a normalized similarity measure with values ranging from 0 to 1.
-IINF relies on two external packages, rna-tools and HBPLUS, and operates through the following steps:
+I-INF relies on two external packages, rna-tools and HBPLUS, and operates through the following steps:
  * Preprocess the model(s) to ensure consistency with the reference structure (target),
  * Analyze both target and model(s), rename, renumber and delete parts of chains if necessary (using the rna-tools),